Search

 The difference between a nutritious diet and Orthorexia lies in the extreme amounts of concern over food that can take over a person’s daily life.

-This “disordered” eating can affect physical wellbeing.
+This “disordered” eating can affect physical well-being.
 Research has found that Orthorexia sufferers share many behavioral and psychological traits as those who suffer from other eating disorders.

 Orthorexia Causes